 I recently visited a neighboring studio and witnessed a plastic wrapped client sitting in their waiting room with body fluids running down his arm into the fabric sofa.
 Talk about a contaminated field!
 If such an unfortunate individual enters our studio we ask them politely to leave, as we don’t want their body fluids on our chairs, racks, counters or floors.
 I also give them the link to this article to inform tattooers who obviously aren’t educated in the risks of blood-borne pathogens.

 It's Not Only Gross, It Might be Illegal

-Most state tattoo regulations such as ours here in Hawaii specifically state the appropriate type of dressing to use.
-Hawaii Department of Health Regulation 11-17-10-H mandates “the entire area covered with a piece of sterile dressing and secured with proper adhesive."
+State tattoo regulations such as ours here in Hawaii specifically state the appropriate type of dressing to use.
+Hawaii Department of Health Regulation 11-17-10-H mandates “the entire area covered with a piece of sterile dressing, which may in turn be covered with a piece of tissue, and fasten to the site with an approved type of adhesive."
 It’s even one of the questions on our tattoo licensing test.

-Not only is the use of plastic wrap illegal in most regulated states, but it is a cheap insult to a client who deserves a better start with their new tattoo.
+Not only is the use of plastic wrap potentially dangerous, but it is a cheap insult to a client who deserves a better start with their new tattoo.
 What price is proper bandaging?
 How do you put a dollar sign on contamination prevention?